ilci66/Docker-s5-node-react-nginx-setup/README.md

 ### How To Use
 *   Clone the repository
 *   Create a "mysql" folder in the root
-*   run "docker-compose up -d --build"
+*   Run "docker-compose up -d --build"
-*   inside the node-service container run "yarn install"
+*   Inside the node-service container run "yarn install"
-*   go to "https://localhost:8080" to view index.php
+*   Go to "https://localhost:8080" to view index.php
+*   Add the necessary changes for your own project

 ### Notes
 Full tutorial for the setup is [here](https://www.youtube.com/watch?v=ITOnpzkzlYM&list=PLaxcKCJLJmbDOT25foBK1uvL9-XHAoE1b&index=47&t=974s)

-### Currently working on
-Saving data to the database now, found a very helpful package to work with requests that include json I just found out that the page wasn't rendering on google chrome, I sue firefox dev edition, gonna find out why Instead of mapping inside a allItems component, mapping the items of the array and renderind a component for each item Now gotta find a clever way to delete and re-render my list
+### Personal Notes
+Testing out other frameworks is fun and symfony is a bit complicated but a powerful framework Figuring out the MySQL and symfony connection took longer than I wanna admit and having to run build command for webpack encore slow down the development a little (couldn't find any info on how to properly configure webpack encore to watch for changes in my .jsx files).

+It was a fun project from which I learned a lot

+Feel free to use the files in your own personal projects :)